 Han Solo wasn’t there the day Ben was walking home from school.
-The flat he shared with his parent on the 128th floor of the high-rise was only a block away and accessible through the skybridge that connected the buildings at the 125th floor.
-The clouds – a churning broil of greys, whites, and violet-blues – drew his eyes far away.
-He had stopped halfway on the arch of the skywalk to gaze up through the transparisteel windows at the riot of dark and light swirling in the softness overhead.
+The flat he shared with his parents on the 128th floor of the high-rise was only a block away and accessible through the skybridge that connected the buildings at the 125th floor.
+The clouds – a churning broil of greys, whites, and violet-blues – drew his eyes far away, up, up, and up.
+He had stopped halfway on the arch of the skywalk to gaze through the transparisteel arching windows at the riot of dark and light swirling in the softness overhead.

-The lunge happened so fast he didn’t even think to scream.
-Time stretched and rolled like the clouds as he dodged and twisted, wriggled and clawed, until he was running, running back toward the school.
+The lunge happened so fast Ben didn’t even think to scream.
+Time stretched and rolled like the clouds as he dodged and twisted, wriggled and clawed, until he was running, running back towards the school.
 The doors slid open at his approach.
 And then he went down.
 Heavy gauntlets crushed his ankle in a vice-grip and pulled.

-Kylo Ren sat up with a gasp, instinctively flailing with all four limbs in the darkened chamber.
+Kylo Ren sat up with a gasp, instinctively flailing against the memory-dream in the darkened chamber.
 He couldn’t breathe, and for a moment he thought he’d fallen asleep with his helmet on and his breath was fogging up the visor.
 He clawed at his head to get it off, but his fingers only raked through dark disheveled hair.

 It was a long moment before his breathing slowed and his sight returned.
-He was in his private quarters on the Finalizer, his helmet resting where he had left it in Darth Vader’s ashes.
+He was in his private quarters on the Finalizer, his helmet resting where he had left it in the tray of ashes.
 The hour was late.